 - Timeframes within which hygiene tasks are undertaken such as cleaning and sanitising of surfaces and equipment

-- Quality issues, for example those identified at the point of delivery or during food preparation such as cracked eggs, damaged food packaging, and so on.
+- Quality issues, for example, those identified at the point of delivery or during food preparation such as cracked eggs, damaged food packaging, and so on.

 Corrective actions must be taken if your acceptable limits are exceeded at any stage during food production across your operation.
 Every food business is different, so the type of limits and corrective actions you set will depend upon your critical control points (CCP) and, in some cases, what you have deemed acceptable for managing risk.

-An example of a temperature-related CCP is the 2 hour / 4 hour rule, which identifies the maximum acceptable amount of time that food can be in the Temperature Danger Zone (5°C – 60°C) before it must be used or thrown out.
+An example of a temperature-related CCP is the 2 hour / 4-hour rule, which identifies the maximum acceptable amount of time that food can be in the Temperature Danger Zone (5°C – 60°C) before it must be used or thrown out.

 How a digital food safety system can help

 A digital food safety system can help you automate these checks and alerts, and ensure that the right corrective actions are taken at the right time, and are recorded for due diligence and compliance reporting.
-The reporting component of your digital food safety software is critical as it should help you identify recurring issues that could be putting customers at risk and contributing to costly stock losses.
+The reporting component of your digital food safety system is critical as it should help you identify recurring issues that could be putting customers at risk and contributing to costly stock losses.

 MonikaPrime is a complete digital food safety solution that prompts users to take appropriate corrective and preventative actions (as defined in your HACCP plan), capture what action was taken, when and by whom, and presents all of this information in an intuitive reporting interface.

-Every unit connected to your Monika system can have a different set of corrective and preventative actions, and can be escalated remotely by email/SMS based on a predetermined time schedule.
+Every unit connected to your Monika system can have a different set of corrective and preventative actions and can be escalated remotely by email/SMS based on a predetermined time schedule.
 Multiple escalation levels can be set so that different users are notified if there is an “unacknowledged” alarm.
-Escalation levels are time based and can be set to trigger at any interval.
+Escalation levels are time-based and can be set to trigger at any interval.

-Users are notified of required tasks and corrective actions via the on site Smart PA and via email and/or SMS notifications.
+Users are notified of required tasks and corrective actions via the on-site Smart PA and via email and/or SMS notifications.
 A task can be configured as ‘critical’, requiring approval sign off by a senior team member.
 If the task is not completed adequately or on time, then corrective actions will be applied to rectify the task.